Our commitment to accessibility

 - Safari users (Mac): select View > Zoom, then select Zoom in or Zoom out.

 We are careful to ensure we use enough contrast on the JustGiving website.
-But if you notice any colour combinations that cause you problems, please contact us
+Where colours are chosen by third-party users, we try to ensure that there is still adequate contrast - for instance by changing overlaid text from white to black (or vice versa).
+However, if you notice any colour combinations that cause you problems, please contact contact us.

 We work hard to make sure all our link names are distinct and not repeated on pages.

-Your feedback helps us improve the site for all of our visitors.
-If you have any difficulties accessing content on our website, or if you have suggestions about how to improve its accessibility or usability, please contact us
+Your feedback helps us improve the site, so if you have any difficulties accessing content on our website, or if you have suggestions about how to improve its accessibility or usability, please contact us.